Weather Discussion 9/15/23

 If you are a visitor, be sure to know the name of the city or town in

-which you are staying and the name of the county in which it resides.
+which you are staying and the name of the county or parish in which

 Rapidly rising flood waters are deadly.
 If you are in a flood-prone